Last updated on 10 July 2020

 Or better still: Scavenge off the merchandise of others, by skimming a little something off their sales.
 THAT is allure right there.
 But in truth, as you are a blogger, why not earn a slice off their fame.
 After all, affiliate or associate programs are there for a reason.
 To drive sales, methinks.
 Or are they really?

 But first, what are associate or affiliate programs?

 To break a lance for Amazon for example, you’ve got to recognize their efforts to build and maintain an affiliate program that held its water for many years.
 In a blogger community that is often strapped for cash, the small income generated by those programs was very welcome.

 An affiliate or associate program allows you to display sales links to the web stores it represents.
 An affiliate ID is added to the link, and for every qualifying sale you get a kickback, usually based on a percentage.

-Depending on how you look at it, either the company’s profit are negatively impacted by such programs.
+Depending on how you look at it, either the company’s profits are negatively impacted by such programs.
 Or – as a consumer – you could argue that you actually pay too much by financing the middle man.
 The blogger will tell you that the price for you – the end consumer – will not change.

 And you know what?
 All of the above is in essence true.

-As a business, you can go as far as having your own web shop.
-Complete with ads, banners and links.
-The full Monty.
+As a business, you can go as far as having your own webshop.
+Complete with ads, banners, and links.
+The Full Monty.
 Yet, you will always be dependent on the one provider, of the affiliate program that you do not control.
 Because he who commands can also pull your credentials at no moment’s notice.
 And you’ll find yourself high and dry like a fish out of water.